Weak* solutions I: A new perspective on solutions to systems of conservation laws: Introduction

-As an illustration of weak* solutions, we quickly derive the Rankine-Hugoniot jump conditions, by explicitly differentiating jumps to get Dirac masses in the derivative, and similarly express the entropy conditions.
+As an illustrative example of the use of $BV$ weak* solutions, we derive the Rankine-Hugoniot jump conditions, by explicitly differentiating jumps to get Dirac masses in the derivative, and similarly express the entropy conditions.
 We also show that the quasilinear form of the equation is satisfied at any Lebesgue point of a weak* solution.
-We note that our derivation of the Rankine-Hugoniot conditions is both easier and more general than the usual derivation~\cite{Dafermos}.
-By way of example, we express the solution of the Riemann problem as a Bochner integral (which is also the Gelfand integral) in $W^{1,\infty}(0,T;M^n)\subset W^{1,\infty}_{w*}(0,T;M^n)$.
+Our derivation of the Rankine-Hugoniot conditions is both easier and more general than the usual derivation~\cite{Dafermos}.
+As a further example, we express the solution of the Riemann problem as a Bochner integral, which in this case coincides with the Gelfand integral.

 Finally, in an appendix, we consider the conditions that imply that an abstract function be G-weak differentiable.
-Indeed, we show that for $1< q\le \infty$, the space $W^{1,q}_{w*}(0,T;X^*)$ is the same as the space $\wt W^{1,q}(0,T;X^*)$ introduced by Brezis in~\cite{Brezis73}.
+Indeed, we show that for $1< q\le \infty$, the space $W^{1,q}_{w*}(0,T;X^*)$ is isometric to the space of functions having bounded variation, introduced by Brezis in~\cite{Brezis73}.

-Our goal in this paper has been to develop the calculus of the Gelfand integral and to define the notion of weak* solution, showing that it is consistent with the usual well-known class of $BV$ weak solutions.
-In the upcoming papers \cite{MY2,MY3}, we extend the results of this paper, as follows.
-In~\cite{MY2}, we extend the definition in a natural way to rigorously allow the use of Dirac masses to deal with vacuums and other discontinuities in the medium.
-In \cite{MY3}, we extend these ideas to an abstract and general framework in which we define weak* solutions for multi-dimensional systems of balance laws.
+Our goal in this paper has been to introduce the calculus of the Gelfand integral and to define the notion of weak* solution, showing that it is consistent with the usual well-known class of $BV$ weak solutions.
+In the upcoming papers \cite{MY2,MY3,MY4}, we develop these results, as follows.
+In~\cite{MY2}, we extend the definition in a natural way to rigorously allow the use of Dirac masses to deal with vacuums and other discontinuities in the medium, and in~\cite{MY3} we implement a front-tracking scheme for approximating solutions with vacuum.
+In \cite{MY4}, we extend these ideas to an abstract and general framework in which we define weak* solutions for multi-dimensional systems of balance laws.
 It is hoped that the availability of a wide variety of test function spaces $X$ will shed light on the problems of instability and nonuniqueness of (strongly measurable) weak solutions.